The Best Kitchen Tools Our Editors Bought for Less Than $50

 - Leah Scalzadonna, Associate Editor

 This year I invested in a mini food processor by KitchenAid.
 It’s the perfect size for storing in my tiny kitchen but can still hold up to 3.5 cups, making pesto and hummus a breeze.
-This model comes in four fun colors, as well as has two speeds for coarse or fine results.
-And the best part of all, it’s under $50!
+This model comes in 25 fun colors, as well as has two speeds for coarse or fine results.
+And the best part of all, [the refurbished model] is under $50!

 - Amanda Neal, Recipe Developer